yiisoft/yii2/docs/guide/structure-extensions.md

 Make sure you also list appropriate version constraints (for example, `1.*`, `@stable`) for each dependent package.
 Use stable dependencies when your extension is released in a stable version.

-For JavaScript/CSS packages, Yii now uses [NPM](https://www.npmjs.com/) natively.
+For JavaScript/CSS packages, Yii uses [NPM](https://www.npmjs.com/) natively.
 If your extension depends on NPM packages, you should include a `package.json` file in your extension root directory.
 For example:

 ```json